PrabalRoy7884/Urban_Waste_Analytics/README.md

 - CatBoost developers for the ML library
 - Open source community for visualization tools
 - Municipal authorities for data collaboration
-- **PWskills** for organizing the hackathon and providing the platform, dataset, and guidance
+- **PWSkills** for organizing the hackathon and providing the platform, dataset, and guidance

 ---

 **♻️ Built with ❤️ for Sustainable Waste Management**